dimohh/VoIP-PBX/README.md

 ![alt text](https://github.com/dimohh/VoIP-PBX/blob/main/logo_v1.1.png)
 # VoIP-PBX Project
-This is project for implementing open source VoIP PBX based on Asterisk.
-The implementation will have semi config generation automation and will be pushed in AWS as IaC.
+This is a project for implementing an open source VoIP PBX based on Asterisk.
+The implementation will have a semi config generation automation and will be pushed in AWS as IaC.
 The project is created for usage in AWS.
-If you want to use different provider you need to edit the infrastructure files.
+If you want to use а different provider you will need to edit the infrastructure files.

 **Instructions**
-  1. In **sip.conf.py** change variable "**selected_number**" with integer number betwenne 1 and 99 which represents the number of IP Phones you want to be created.
-This will generate the sip.conf which is the Asterisk config file you will need at later step.
+  1. In **sip.conf.py** change the variable "**selected_number**" with integer number between 1 and 99 which represents the number of IP Phones you want to be created.
+This will generate the sip.conf file which is the Asterisk config file that you will need at a later step.
-  2. In your **AWS** account create a Cloud9 instance which will be used for the infrastructiore deplyment via Terraform.
+  2. In your **AWS** account create a Cloud9 instance which will be used for the infrastructure deplyment via Terraform.
-  3. In you **AWS** account in **Network & Security>Key Pairs** create new key pair with RSA, .pem format and with name **asterisk**.
+  3. In your **AWS** account in **Network & Security>Key Pairs** create a new key pair with RSA, .pem format and with name **asterisk**.
 Download the **.pem**      file you will need it to SSH to the EC2 istnace.
-  4. Open a console to the Cloud9 instace.
+  4. Open a console to the **Cloud9** instace.
   5. Copy the repository with **git clone** **https://github.com/dimohh/VoIP-PBX.git**
   6. Open directory **VoIP-PBX/Infrastructure/**
   7. Do command **terraform init** to initialize this directory for Terraform.